informalsystems/hermes/CONTRIBUTING.md

 ## Reviewing Pull Requests

 If you're tagged as the reviewer of a PR, you are responsible for seeing it through to completion.
-This includes shepherding the work and getting it merged as per the contribution guidelines.
+This includes shepherding the work, helping to ensure the PR doesn't get blocked and/or bogged down, and getting it merged as per the contribution guidelines.

-If you're tagged as a reviewer on a PR that affects a part of the code base that you are unfamiliar with, feel free to hand it off to someone (with their consent) who is more appropriate to shepherd the PR through to completion.
+If you're tagged as a reviewer on a PR that affects a part of the code base that you are unfamiliar with, you can hand it off to someone (with their consent) who is more appropriate to shepherd the PR through to completion.

 ## Releases